galaxyeagle/galaxyeagle.github.io/pages/tech/webd/Creating-Website-Advanced-1.md

 Note: You will find that after building/serving your website, there is an _index.html within your _sites folder & varoius other folders viz. page2, page3, etc are created in your _sites folder each with their own index.html file.
 So your original home page (with all posts) is now paginated into multiple pages with a specified no. of posts.

+Note: Instead of calling paginator or site object (via paginator.posts or site.posts) in the index.html file of LocalRepo, you can also list each post using "a href.." tag.
+For this you must know that after building/jekyll serving your Jekyll site, all MD files in your Jekyll repo are compiled into an html file in a corresponding folder within _sites folder.
+This is the beauty of building your website with Jekyll.
+For eg. if you have a "2020-01-01-My-first-post.md" in the _posts folder, then on jekyll serve, you'll have a "2020-01-01-My-first-post.html" file in the _sites/_posts/ folder.
+So if you simply href the /posts/2020-01-01-My-first-post.html file in an ```<a></a>``` tag in index.html.
+In my site, I used this strategy not for posts, but for my "pages folder" where I stacked all pages and index.html of each page calls various files through href like this.
+However I am disallowing myself the use of pagination in this way.